jakeneenan/bpd_project/README.md

 ## New skills

 I tried to think out of the box with visualizations here!
-A lot of energy was spent on conveying the information visually in addition to laying out in words.
-The pandas work was more complex than I had done in the past, so that was a good exercise too.
+Developing an intuition for visual language is an area I need to grow in, so this was valuable.
+The pandas work was a good refresher as well.

 ## Further work